Green Card Guide: Living Abroad and Married to a U.S. Green Card Holder

-If you are a green card holder (U.S. permanent resident) married to a foreign national who lives outside the United States, this article is for both of you!
+If you are a green card holder (U.S. permanent resident) married to a foreign national who lives outside the United States, this article is for both of you.
 We’ll go through each step toward getting your marriage green card.
 This type of green card application process is also sometimes referred to as “Consular Processing.”

-Step one is filing Form I-130 (technically called the “Petition for Alien Relative”) with U.S. Citizenship and Immigration Services (USCIS), which is part of the U.S. Department of Homeland Security.
+The first step for couples in this scenario is filing Form I-130 (technically called the “Petition for Alien Relative”) with U.S. Citizenship and Immigration Services (USCIS), which is part of the U.S. Department of Homeland Security.
 The main purpose of this form is to establish the existence of a valid marriage.

 The spouse filing this I-130 form is called the “sponsor” or “petitioner.”
 This is the spouse who is the current U.S. green card holder.
 The spouse who’s seeking a green card is called the “applicant” or “beneficiary.”

-Government forms and fees
+Government Forms and Fees

 This step requires $535 in government fees, two forms, and supporting documents: